anandksrao/long_vs_short/exercise.md

 ### Introduction
+The aim of this exercise is to demonstrate the advantages of long reads in the assembly of highly repetitive genome sequences.
+We will try to assemble a small part of the chimp genome known to be highly repetitive.

 ### Generate test reads
 For the purposes of this demonstration we will use simulated data.
 If you would like to skip this step you can find a dataset for long and short reads here.